rodolphe37/nfc-updates-front/README.md

 ## Start project

 ### Warning !
-***this administration template work with an Backend when you can download or clone at this address*** [Backend for this administration template](https://github.com/WildCodeSchool/nfc-updates-back.git)
+***this administration template work with a Backend that you can download or clone at this address*** [Backend for this administration template](https://github.com/WildCodeSchool/nfc-updates-back.git)
 ---

 - Clone or download this repo https://github.com/WildCodeSchool/nfc-updates-front.git

-- Create ".env" file  on the root of your app and name it ".env.local" :
+- Create ".env" file  on your app's root and name it ".env.local" :
-- put in this file :
+- put it in this file :
 -  ``` REACT_APP_API_URL=http://localhost:5000  ```  => This is a Backend localhost Url

-- Make in the console :
+- Do in the console :

 -  ``` $ cd client```

 -  ```  $ npm i``` or ``` $ npm install ```

-for install the dependencies and
+to install the dependencies and

 -  ``` $ npm start```